Manne990/MvvmMobile/README.md

 NavigateBack(payload);
 ```

-## Create te Xamarin iOS project ##
+## Create the Xamarin iOS project ##
 - Create a Xamarin iOS project
 - Add a reference to your shared project
 - Add references to MvvmMobile.Core and MvvmMobile.iOS
 - Add the XLabs.IoC NuGet package
 - Create your view controllers

-All view controllers must inherit from ViewControllerBase<T> (where T is one of your view model interfaces) or one of the other view controller base classes provided by MvvmMobile.
+All view controllers must inherit from ViewControllerBase or one of the other view controller base classes provided by MvvmMobile.

 If you use storyboards then you need to add the Storyboard attribute to your view controller class.
 ```